Find Affordable College Courses

 $4,400 Average Tuition & Fees

-A rank of #2 on this year’s list means Cleveland State Community College is a great value for health sciences and services students.
-Located in the city of Cleveland, Cleveland State Community College is a public college with a small student population.
+The excellent programs at Cleveland State Community College helped the school earn the #2 place on this year’s ranking of the best health sciences and services schools in Tennessee.
+Located in the city of Cleveland, Cleveland State Community College is a public school with a small student population.

 Cleveland State Community College undergraduate students pay an average of $4,400 in in-state tuition and fees each year.